 - Privacy by design and data protection by default: not as principles but as legal requirements.

 The GDPR graphic below shows some of these main changes.

-What are GDPR fines and penalties?
+What are GDPR fines?

 The GDPR stipulates GDPR fines up to 4 percent of the annual global turnover of an organization or up to 20 million Euros, with the additional stipulation that the highest of both is chosen in Article 83 of Chapter 8.

 This does not mean that in case of non-compliance and/or personal data security breaches organizations will have to pay these staggering amounts.
 They are the maximum fines.

 There have already been cases of very high fines in some EU countries with the GDPR in mind, before it actually became enforceable.
 While it is hard to predict what the GDPR fines and penalties will be in any given case, it is clear that as usual everything will depend on numerous factors such as the severity of the breach or not being compliant, the way in which data subject rights have been ignored or compromised, the level of non-compliance (with undoubtedly a look at what has been done on the level of staff awareness, risk assessments and steps to be as compliant as possible) and what has happened with the personal data.

 If they are, for instance, internationally transferred without consent/authorization or access to them by data subjects is systematically refused or simply ignored, maximum GDPR fines are applied.